-- Administrative approval of domestic violence shelters in order to protect the confidentiality of the location of shelters to protect victims from further assaults.
-These include: Alternatives to Family Violence; The Rape Assistance and Awareness Program (RAAP); and Sexual Assault Nurse Examiners (SANE). - Assigning two City staff to serve on regional projects to address services and options for unhoused residents. - Providing motel vouchers on below freezing nights to ensure unhoused individuals and families are able to be indoors and have access to a safe and clean bed.
+- Administrative approval of domestic violence shelters to protect the confidentiality of the location of shelters to protect victims from further assaults.
+These include: Alternatives to Family Violence; The Rape Assistance and Awareness Program (RAAP); and Sexual Assault Nurse Examiners (SANE). - Assigning two City staff to serve on regional projects to address services and options for unhoused residents. - Providing motel vouchers on below freezing nights to ensure unhoused individuals and families can be indoors and have access to a safe and clean bed.